Cran-Apple Crunch Chicken Salad with Creamy Maple Dressing

 - Keep covered, remove from heat, and let the chicken sit in the warm pan for 10 minutes.

-- Slice to server over salad.
+- Slice to serve over salad.